amirunpri2018/Image-Classifier-Web-App-cats-and-dogs/README.md

 # Image-Classifier-Web-App-cats-and-dogs
-A web app using deep learning to classify an image as a cat or a dog.

 This is a small web app which uses a CNN to predict whether the image is of a Cat or a Dog.